PaulLerner/ViQuAE/EXPERIMENTS.rst

 along with the metrics, if you don’t want this, set ``do_eval=True`` and ``do_predict=False``.

+TODO: with lightning we can use the same config file for training and testing, we can add `--ckpt_path=<path>` on the CLI

 .. code:: sh

    python -m meerqat.train.trainer experiments/rc/viquae/test/config.json